dustinpfister/blog_posts/_posts/js-array-copy.md

 Now that I have covered how to make a shallow copy of an array in javaScript lets get into some examples that involve not just copying an array, but the nested objects of the array also.

-### 2.1 The problem with using slice or any shallow clone method
+### 2.1 The problem with using slice or any shallow clone method with nested objects in arrays

+THe problem with using the array slice method, or any shallow clone method with an aray of objects is that doing so will create a new array rather than just a reference to the same array, but it will not do anything with additional references that are elements of the array.

+So if I have an array of objects rather than just a simple array of numbers, and I use something like array slice to copy the array.
+It will create a new array, but it will still be the same references to the same objects when it comes to the arrays contents.

 ```js
 var a = [{